 The project is in its initial stages.
 Once commitments have been secured from key civil society organisations, the alliance will embark on extended listening campaigns within and across institutions, to establish the key priorities for the civil society agenda.
 Typically, these issues will be ones that institutions cannot solve individually but can address collaboratively.
 So, for example, initial discussions have flagged up mental health as an issue with schools and colleges, not having the resources to support its students on their own and not being able to access services in sufficient time.
 To explore this issue further UCP is working with Citizens UK to support local schools to host a summit on young people's mental health.
-The summit with take place in July 2020 and will be hosted by Thomas Deacon Academy with delegations from schools across Peterborough.
-The creation of a civic alliance in the city with UCP at the lead opens up the possibility of negotiating a plan for young people to access mental health services in the city with the Clinical Commissioner as has been done in other alliances affiliated to Citizens UK.
+The summit took place in July 2020 and was hosted by Thomas Deacon Academy with delegations from schools across Peterborough.
+The creation of a civic alliance in the city with UCP at the lead opens up the possibility of negotiating a plan for young people to access mental health services in the city with the Clinical Commissioner as has been done in other alliances affiliated to Citizens UK.20 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/696993/Integrated Communities Strategy.pdf